idanatz/OneAdapter/README.md

 - Modular approach for more reusable and testable code
 - Built-in support for DiffUtil (using [Diffable](#2-implement-diffable))
 - Optimized performance - internal processing done on a background thread
-- 100% written in Kotlin
+- 100% written in Kotlin for Kotlin & Java use
 - [Modules:](#modules)
   - [Item Module](#basic-usage)
   - [Paging Module](#paging-module)